Braxbro/Whiteroom-research/README.md

 It didn't.

+As for the name Whiteroom itself, it came from the fact that I wanted to build a white room parallel to the compound entity paradigm as my toy problem due to personal familiarity.
+Claude (both Opus and Sonnet) adopted it as a name "Whiteroom" and I never bothered correcting them.
+The name stuck.
+Sorry if the name overlaps with anyone else.
+I'm bad with names.

 **In short:** Compositional portability is an inherent property of encoder-decoder transformers trained on well-defined composition tasks, without any special architecture required.
 You can encode an input once, store the representation, and then substitute it in and out without recomputing it.

 ## Repo Structure